What are the LASIK advantages and disadvantages?

 One question people often ask is if they will still need reading glasses later in life.
 This depends on age.
 LASIK reshapes the cornea, but it does not stop the natural ageing of the lens inside the eye.
 The lens becomes stiffer with age.
 This is why most people need reading glasses at some point after their mid-forties.
 LASIK does not make this happen sooner.
 It does not make it worse.
 It is just a normal part of life.
 We can talk you through this during your assessment.

-Long term cost savings also matter.
-Glasses and contact lenses add up over the years.
-Many people spend more money than they realise.
+Long term cost savings can also be an important factor to consider.
+Glasses and contact lenses often need to be updated over time, and there are ongoing costs such as new frames, replacement lenses, contact lens supplies and eye care products.
+These costs can add up over the years, sometimes more than people expect.
 When you look at LASIK this way, the value becomes clear.

 The disadvantage of LASIK eye surgery is that we make a corneal flap.